-Prior to his presentation at the Skift Global Forum 2015, the Skift team talked CEO Rick Wise about how behavioral economics influence experience design at a time when every major hotel chain has launched a lifestyle brand and some airlines such as Southwest try to appear a little more human.
+Prior to his presentation at the Skift Global Forum 2015, the Skift team talked to CEO Rick Wise about how behavioral economics influence experience design at a time when every major hotel chain has launched a lifestyle brand and some airlines such as Southwest try to appear a little more human.

 Skift: Can you give a brief overview of behavioral economics and how that influences design?